 What is a trade?
 A trade (or a craft) is a job that is almost exclusively hands-on, and where the skilled trade person either produces a product or offers a service.

-Trades can be organized in four main categories:
+Trades can be organized into four main categories:

 - Construction includes, but is not limited to electricians, carpenters, plumbers, welders, painters, heavy equipment operators, and crane operators etc.

 - Transportation includes operators (train, truck, boat), automotive service technicians, air traffic control, fuel/electrical systems technicians, and ship crew members.

 - Manufacturing includes millwrights, tool and die makers, and precision metal fabricators.

 - Finally, services tradespeople include hairstylists, locksmiths, butchers, cooks, chefs and horticulturists.

 Some trades are regulated (meaning that you cannot practice or acquire certain levels until you have received your “ticket” or certification), while others are voluntary (you can certified and it will give you more credibility and benefits such as being able to charge more, but you can also work without certification).

 For a comprehensive list of trades and regulations, check the ITA website here

 The Red Seal is available for some trades only and allows, among other things, to have your trade recognized in any Canadian province or territory.
 For more information on Red Seal, check here.

 There are two ways to enter into trades: